wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/application-gateway/application-gateway-powershell-operations.md

 # Create, start, or delete an Application Gateway

 In this release, you can create an Application Gateway by using PowerShell or REST API calls.
-Azure Management Portal and CLI support will be provided in an upcoming release.
+Azure portal and CLI support will be provided in an upcoming release.
 This article walks you through the steps to create and configure, start, and delete an Application Gateway.

 ## Before you begin